 Michelle, a 30-year retired deputy, received that gut-punch.
-Old documents, photographs and witnesses have convinced the private investigators that her role-model relative, Harold, had secretly helped a notorious mafia leader kidnap, murder and bury Jimmy Hoffa.
+Old documents, photographs and witnesses have convinced the private investigators that her role-model relative had secretly helped a notorious mafia leader kidnap, murder and bury Hoffa.

-Michelle first got wind of this hornets’ nest in 1996, months before the uncle’s passing, when she drove down the familiar forest road to his hidden trailer near Canada’s border.
-Harold first revealed a playing card, covered in handwriting.
+Michelle first got wind of this hornet’s nest in 1996, months before the uncle’s passing, when she drove down the familiar forest road to his hidden trailer near Canada’s border.
+The uncle first revealed a playing card, covered in handwriting.
 Michelle spotted the word “Hoffa” at the top, the crime boss’ name, a rendezvous date, and a precise burial spot.
-After returning the ace of spades to its hiding place, the ailing man gave her fateful final words: “If something happens to me, you’ll know what to do.”
+After returning the ace of spades to its hiding place, the ailing ex-sergeant gave her fateful final words: “If something happens to me, you’ll know what to do.”

-After the telltale ace was forwarded to the team, they quickly found 3 remote witnesses in her uncle’s former northern woodlands who recalled some of the same facts.
-Colbert now believes CSI forensics will show Hoffa’s body was first hidden in those forests in 1975.
-Then 20 years later, for a reason only known to dead men, his remains were moved hundreds of miles away to a particular spot in “a very busy park.”
-Is Hoffa still there, all these years later?
-Or did the mob move him again?
+After the telltale ace was forwarded to team members, they quickly found witnesses around the country who could recall some of the same details.
+Colbert now believes CSI forensics will show Hoffa’s body was first hidden in those border forests in 1975.
+Then 2 decades later, for a reason only known to dead men, his remains were moved hundreds of miles away to a particular spot at “a very busy mall.”
+Are Hoffa’s remains still there, all these years later?
+Or did the mob move them?
 Only a dig will tell.

-With the help of satellite imagery-analysis photos, a historian and a geophysicist’s ground-penetrating radar, The Case Breakers have found the card’s exact burial site – a site indicating that it had been quickly “excavated and backfilled,” decades ago.
+With the help of satellite imagery-analysis photos, a historian and a geophysicist’s ground-penetrating radar, the Case Breakers have found the card’s exact burial site (at top).